asbeane/RubyTetris/README.md

   arg2 - If 1  For each board, draw the filled board with pieces.<br>

   *Program expects all files to be located in same directory.<br>
+  *Uses No External libraries.
+Only included files are the ones created as part of the program.<br>

 Result:
   For the number of simulations, runs that many boards of pseudo random dimensions between 5-30 length and width, and scores it.<br>